angoto/HBV_Code/README.md

 # HBV_Code
-This repository was made to share some code that I have used during the my second rotation project, which I have made reference to in the final report.
+This repository was made to share some code that I have used during the second rotation project, which I have made reference to in the final report.

-1) Clinical_Data_Hypothetical.ipynb: Jupyter Notebook that generates hypothetical clinical data to provide some idea of the data structure in the original clinical study.
+1) Clinical_Data_Hypothetical.ipynb: Jupyter Notebook that generates hypothetical clinical data to provide some idea of the data structure used in the original clinical study.

 2) clinical_data_hypothetical.csv: CSV file of the hypothetical clinical study dataframe created from 1).

-3) DrugBank_Vocabulary_HBV.ipynb: Jupyter Notebook used to generate drug vocabulary related to HBV from DrugBank.ca (https://www.drugbank.ca/).
+3) DrugBank_Vocabulary_HBV.ipynb: Jupyter Notebook used to generate drug vocabulary related to HBV from DrugBank.ca (https://www.drugbank.ca/) as an example.

 4) HBV_clinically_approved_DrugBank.txt: Text file containing clinically approved HBV drug from DrugBank.ca created in 3).